ctlusto/blog/source/2015-12-05-the-journey-and-the-stranger.html.md

 date: 2015-12-05 16:23 UTC
 summary: The double-life of a teacher and military veteran.
 disqus_identifier: /the-journey-and-the-stranger/
-disqus_title: Lessons for Other People
+disqus_title: The Journey and the Stranger
 disqus_url: http://chrislusto.com/the-journey-and-the-stranger/
 ---